openappsec/attachment/README.md

  $ make docker
 ```

-Later on, you can push the image to your own registry in use it as needed.
+Later on, you can push the image to your own registry and use it as needed.

 ## License